×

 port: 179

 By default, FRR-K8s does not advertise the prefixes configured as part of a router configuration.
-In order to advertise them, you use the toAdvertise field.
+To advertise the prefixes, you use the toAdvertise parameter.

 You can advertise a subset of the prefixes, as in the following example: